-As a school we have chosen to use the Herts for Learning - Essentials Maths Planning, as this strongly implements our intent and embeds the mastery approach.
+As a school we have chosen to use the NCTEM 'Mastering number' program as well as supporting this with Herts for Learning - Essentials Maths Planning, as this strongly implements our intent and embeds the mastery approach.

 In the Early Years Foundation Stage this means an implementation of 'Reception ESSENTIAL maths' which is written to support our curriculum.